Multivariate Joint Recurrence Quantification Analysis: detecting coupling between time series of different dimensionalities

-For the purpose of our brief explanation in this section, we assume that we are dealing with a time series, i.e., a set of measurements at regular intervals of time of a single variable $x$ to give a set of values $(x_1, x_2, \ldots, x_n)$.
-We further assume that $x$ is one of several variables needed to fully describe some system, and that an approximate description of the full system can be obtained by the method of time-delayed embedding \parencite{takens_detecting_1981}, resulting in the construction of a multidimensional phase space embedding of the uni-dimensional variable $x$.
+For the purpose of illustration, we assume here that we are dealing with a time series, i.e., a set of measurements at regular intervals of a single variable $x$ to give a set of values $(x_1, x_2, \ldots, x_n)$.
+We further assume that $x$ is one of several variables needed to fully describe some system, and that an approximate description of the full system can be obtained by the method of time-delayed embedding \cite{takens_detecting_1981}, resulting in the construction of a multidimensional phase space embedding of the uni-dimensional variable $x$.
 If $x$ is embedded into an $m$-dimensional space with time delay $\tau$ the points will be vectors of the form

-The embedding parameters $m$ and $\tau$ are not given a priori, but must be estimated from the data \parencite{wallot_calculation_2018}.
+The embedding parameters $m$ and $\tau$ are not given a priori, but must be estimated from the data \cite{wallot_calculation_2018}.

-The fundamental concept of all recurrence-based methods is the recurrence plot \parencite{eckmann_recurrence_1987} which is a graphical visualization of when a system's state recurs, i.e., if the system is in a state $\mathbf{X}_1 = (X_1, X_2, \ldots, X_m)$ at time $t_1$ and again at time $t_2$, the points $(t_1, t_2)$ and $(t_2, t_1)$ will be included in the recurrence plot of $x$.
+The fundamental concept of all recurrence-based methods is the recurrence plot \cite{eckmann_recurrence_1987} which is a graphical visualization of when a system's state recurs, i.e., if the system is in a state $\mathbf{X}_1 = (X_1, X_2, \ldots, X_m)$ at time $t_1$ and again at time $t_2$, the points $(t_1, t_2)$ and $(t_2, t_1)$ will be included in the recurrence plot of $x$.
 We can formulate this mathematically in terms of the recurrence matrix $\mathbf{R}$ with elements

 Here, $\|\cdot\|$ is a norm in the $m$-dimensional phase space (usually the Euclidean distance) and $\varepsilon$ is a small radius within which two points will be considered equal and therefore recurrent (see \cite{marwan_recurrence_2007} for a comprehensive introduction to recurrence plots).